El Chavo del Ocho: Comics

 In 1974, comics based on the series were published in Mexico, and occasionally, some of these comics were seen in Chespirito's series, most notably in the El Chapulín Colorado series.
-Such comics are rare, with most of the material being considered lost media.
+Such comics are now rare.

-In 1990, SBT decided to launch a sticker album with cartoon versions of the characters (with a new art style different from the 70s Mexican comics), initially having the proposal rejected by publisher Abril and moving the project to Globo, which derived from the success of the album also released a series of comics for the series.
+In 1990, Sistema Brasileiro de Televisão decided to launch a sticker album with cartoon versions of the characters (with a new art style different from the 70s Mexican comics), initially having the proposal rejected by publisher Abril and moving the project to Globo, which derived from the success of the album also released a series of comics for the series.
 These comics were Chaves & Chapolim (1990–1993) which lasted 30 issues and Chapolim & Chaves (1991–1992) which lasted 15 issues.
 Both comics feature stories with El Chavo and El Chapulín Colorado.
 During this period, some comics focused on Chaves were published under the title Gibizinho.

 Animated series

 First series (2006–2014)

 After several years of successful reruns, Televisa launched an animated spin-off of the program in October 2006.
 El Chavo Animado was produced by Ánima Estudios using 2D and 3D computer graphics.
 They animated the characters with Adobe Flash.
 Televisa distributed the cartoon throughout Latin America.

 The cartoon also allowed the children to be depicted at the right scale.
 Previously, since the children were played by adults in the show, the feel was given to the characters through their way of dressing and speaking, mainly through oversized toys.
 However, this was not the first attempt to animate it.
 Previous credit sequences featured a claymation animation.

-In this animated series, Chilindrina doesn't appear due to the then-ongoing disputes between María Antonieta de las Nieves and Roberto Gómez Bolaños on the rights of "La Chilindrina".
-De las Nieves feels that she should be entitled to monetary compensation if "La Chilindrina", the character she brought to life in the television series, appears in the animated series.
-Roberto Gómez Bolaños claims that since he created the character, only he owns the rights to it.
-This dispute has ended inconclusively.
+In this animated series, Chilindrina and Doña Nieves don't appear due to the then-ongoing disputes between María Antonieta de las Nieves and Roberto Gómez Bolaños on the rights of "La Chilindrina" and "Doña Nieves".
+De las Nieves feels that she should be entitled to monetary compensation if "La Chilindrina" and "Doña Nieves", the two characters she brought to life in the television series, appears in the animated series.
+Gómez Bolaños claimed that since he created the character, only he owns the rights to it.
+The legal aspect of the dispute ended in 2013 when De las Nieves won the lawsuit and kept author rights over La Chilindrina and Doña Nieves.

 The show was dubbed into English by the Dubbing House, a Mexican post-production company, making it the first Chespirito program to be dubbed in English.
 The English soundtrack was recorded at Henckahontas Studio in Burbank, California.

 The animated series achieved enough fame to have its own video games, such as a self-titled board/party game for the Nintendo Wii, the racing game El Chavo Kart for Xbox 360 and PlayStation 3, and a social game that could be played through Facebook called La Vecindad del Chavo.
 There are also mobile video games and a series of educational video games called Aprende con El Chavo (English: Learn with El Chavo).